Blockchain in Agriculture – Improving Agricultural Techniques

 After the food items or crops are processed, wholesalers and retailers can bid for the products they want through the bidding platform.
-Similar to the transportation of crops to the refineries, the food items are also distributed to wholesalers and retailers in IoT-enabled vehicles.
+Like the transportation of crops to the refineries, food items are also distributed to wholesalers and retailers in IoT-enabled vehicles.

-Blockchain offers traceability in the supply chain, helping food companies conducting food recalls or investigations quickly and seamlessly.
+The blockchain supply chain offers traceability by helping food companies conduct food recalls or investigations quickly and seamlessly.

-From farm origination details to transportation details, batch numbers, food processing and factory data, expiration details, storage temperature and other details digitally linked to the food items within the blockchain, consumers can explore everything by back tracing the supply chain.
+As details are digitally linked to the food items within the blockchain, consumers can explore everything by backtracing the supply chain, such as:

-The food supply chain based on the blockchain can help different stakeholders to access information related to the food’s quality at every stage.
+The blockchain based food supply chain can help different stakeholders access information about the food’s quality at every stage.

 As blockchain brings transparency in the food supply chain ecosystem, it will be easier to figure out when and how food has been contaminated.

-Let’s have a look at the architecture for real-time bidding platform built on the blockchain which will enable all stakeholders to bid for the crops and processed food items.
+Let’s look at the architecture for a real-time bidding platform built on the blockchain, enabling all stakeholders to bid for the crops and processed food items.

-The application for campaign management including features like dashboards and reporting are hosted on Google App Engine.
-The campaign information uploaded by the different users of the system is stored in the blockchain ledger.
+The application for campaign management is hosted on Google App Engine.
+It has features like dashboards and reporting.
+The campaign information uploaded by different users of the system is stored in the blockchain ledger.

-When any of the stakeholders access content on the web using PC or other devices, an ad placement request is triggered via Double-click or Ad exchange.
-The load balancer gets the bid request and forwards it to the Bid Server where tables are matched to examine what bid to return.
+When any of the stakeholders access to content on the web using PC or other devices, an ad placement request triggers via Double-click or Ad exchange.
+The load balancer gets the bid request and forwards it to the Bid Server, where tables are matched to examine what bid to return.

 Farmers usually have to confront unpredictable weather conditions while growing different types of crops.

-Therefore, predicting and monitoring weather conditions are essential to the crop survival.
+Therefore, predicting and monitoring weather conditions are essential to crop survival.

 Many of the crops grown in the US cannot tolerate flooding due to excessive spring rains.
 The oxygen concentration level reaches zero, making it difficult for the plants to perform life-sustaining functions like water uptake, root growth and respiration.

 Moreover, the lack of transparency in the current food chain ecosystems can result in unclear and high surge pricing.
-Consumers don’t have an idea when did the crops suffer lousy weather conditions and what led to the increased costs.
+Consumers don’t know when the crops suffered horrible weather conditions and what led to the increased costs.

-Due to the ability of blockchain to offer traceability and transparency, farmers and other stakeholders will be able to get a clear understanding of the price differences in the food distribution market.
+Due to blockchain’s ability to offer traceability and transparency, farmers and other stakeholders will be able to get a clear understanding of the price differences in the food distribution market.

 Since authorized parties can trace the weather conditions from the blockchain ledger, farmers can quickly get the crop insurance claims through smart contracts.